KevinVuUNCC/ITSC4155_MDSp24_Group14_Final_Submission/readme.txt

 (All Files Created During the Project such as Diagrams, Prototypes, Documents, and Powerpoints relating to the Project and Checkpoints)

 Files and File Description:
-* Clicking Cookies - Main Codebase Submission
-* FinalPrototypeCodeBase - Secondary Codebase Submission incase Firebase Keys Expire
+* ClickingCookiesCodeBase - Secondary Codebase Submission incase Firebase Keys Expire
 * History of Document - All version of submissions from Design Documents, Diagrams, UserStories, Backlog, and Prototypes *Design Document Versions - All Past Versions of the Design DOcuments *History of Prototypes - All Past Version of the Working Prototypes